Export Shopify Customers

 Step 1: Load the Customers template

-Once you open the Mixtable Excel and CSV Exporter application, you will see the pre-built workbook templates you can use.
-Create a workbook from the Customers template:
+Once you open the Mixtable Explore & Export application, you will see the pre-built spreadsheet templates you can use.
+Create a spreadsheet from the Customers template:

 The template contains the following columns: